pangpang20/docs.getdbt.com/website/docs/docs/cloud/account-integrations.md

   <TabItem value="azure" label="Azure OpenAI (beta)">

-  **Deploying your own OpenAI model on Azure** https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-openai

   You can configure credentials for your Azure OpenAI deployment in the following two ways:
     - [From a Target URI](#from-a-target-uri)
     - [Manually providing the credentials](#manually-providing-the-credentials)

+  To learn about deploying your own OpenAI model on Azure, refer to [Deploy models on Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-openai).

   #### From a Target URI